Akintayo74/Automated_Excel_Phlebas/README.md

 # Student Portal Automation - Setup Guide

+## ⚠️ Current Limitations (Beta)
+**Please Note:** This script is currently **hardcoded** for a specific school platform (Command Schools).
+- It assumes specific HTML structures for class dropdowns (e.g., JSS1, JSS2).
+- It is optimized for a specific portal logic.
+- **Future Update:** I will be 'democratising' the script soon to make it looser and adaptable to other platforms/schools.

 ## 📋 Overview
 This automation script will:
 1. Log into the school portal